AbobafromtheMoon/Console_Application/README.md

 # Course_work
-Hello!
-There is my course work where I developed a desktop application in C#.
+Hi!
+This is my coursework.
+It was required to develop a desktop application using C# programming language.